 Kingfishers Class

-Kingfishers Planning Letter: Spring Term 5/6 2024 - Mrs Ford & Miss Black
+Kingfishers Planning Letter: Autumn Term 1/2 2024 - Miss Black

-This is our Term 5 and 6 newsletter, giving you another brief summary of what your child will be learning in each subject this sum-mer term, as well as reminders of key information about our class in general.
-We will be continuing to focus on routines, expectations and developing independence which the children continue to make good progress with.
+We hope this newsletter will give you a brief summary of what your child will be learning in each subject this autumn term, as well as detailing some extra information about our class in general.
+As it is the first term of the year, we will put a strong focus on routines, expectations and developing independence to set the children up for a positive year and beyond.

 English